addictedtocoding/Author-s-Assistant/README.md

 # Author-s-Assistant
-I wrote this for fun.
 Here's all the code TO DATE (it's still a wip...~70% complete)